yodellingnoodle/BainBot/README.md

 # BainBot
 A simple multivariate analysis tool for clinicians.

+Requires MATLAB (made in ver.
+2023b) and the statistics toolbox.

 This MATLAB script inputs a simple Excel spreadsheet and performs basic multivariate analysis, outputting a number of figures.
 Currently, these include:
 1. PCA